s203722/Window-Analysis-Tool/Window analysis tool/readme.md

 You can now run the tool by either pressing the run script button below the scripting fan.

-To check if the window has run correctly there should comesome text called bpy.ops.text.run_script() in the lower left corner, see picture below
+To check if the tool has run correctly there should be some text called bpy.ops.text.run_script() in the lower left corner, see picture below

 ![](https://lh7-us.googleusercontent.com/sCrVkbO4PeVjMFE8j9BT54J83EoRLOq0A9Cn2Sdi0zmoSBeijHp1t1cvjDCQv1Vi80JHKhepJTe6hxowWVgbSgkrHChZWVBfJb-w1-ibUBgGi8FXYY0t-_Psi9JrRxpgCdwC4aKNjAzEwY9zwj11Iw)